 Now, doesn’t this sound familiar?

-If you’re living within a state that has frequent hailstorms such as Texas or Colorado, that sentence is one of the many complaints you’ve heard over the years.
+If you’re living within a state that has frequent hailstorms such as Texas, Colorado, or Florida, that sentence is one of the many complaints you’ve heard over the years.
 Without fail, hailstorms have wreaked havoc on multiple properties such as cars, homes, and sometimes even injuring humans every year.

 Despite having multiple ‘interactions’ with hailstorms, most of us don’t really know what constitutes as hail, or even know how it forms.
 Is hail ice?
 Or is it some form of hard snow?
 Let’s find out.

 The first thing you should know about hailstones is that they are not frozen raindrops.

 Frozen raindrops freeze when they’re close to the ground, whereas hail falls frozen.

 Hail is defined as dense precipitation of ice that is at least 0.2 inch to 6 inches in diameter.
 Ice precipitations smaller than 0.2 inches are ‘ice pellets’, also known as sleet or small hail.
 The official definition of severe hail must be greater than 1 inch, as stated by the National Weather Service.

 Aside from the size variations, hailstones can be round or jagged too.

 It’s important to remember that hail is dangerous, no matter the size.
 Even the smallest classified hailstone of 0.2 inch can still do significant damage to your property.